Ultimate Warrior: WWF Champion (1990–1991)

-The Warrior received a push as WWF's main event level successor to Hulk Hogan, who had remained wrestling's biggest star throughout the 1980s.
-Following a few confrontations with Hogan, most notably at the 1990 Royal Rumble, the Warrior was written in as Hogan's opponent in the main event for WrestleMania VI at the SkyDome in Toronto.
+Ultimate Warrior received a push as WWF's main event level successor to Hulk Hogan, who had remained wrestling's biggest star throughout the 1980s.
+At Saturday Night's Main Event XXV on January 3, 1990, Ultimate Warrior teamed with Hogan to defeat Mr. Perfect and The Genius.
+Following a few interactions with Hogan, most notably at the 1990 Royal Rumble, the Warrior was named Hogan's opponent in the main event for WrestleMania VI at the SkyDome in Toronto.
 The match was billed as "The Ultimate Challenge", as both Hogan's WWF Championship and Warrior's Intercontinental Heavyweight Championship were on the line.
 Warrior pinned Hogan after a Warrior Splash to become the only wrestler to hold both championships simultaneously.
 Warrior vacated the Intercontinental Heavyweight Championship (which Mr. Perfect then won in a tournament), as WWF rules prohibited a wrestler from holding both titles.

-After WrestleMania, Warrior successfully defended the championship against Haku, Mr. Perfect and Ted DiBiase.
+At the WWF/AJPW/NJPW Wrestling Summit in the Tokyo Dome on April 13, Ultimate Warrior successfully defended the WWF Championship against Ted DiBiase.
+He went on to successfully defend the championship against challengers such as Haku and Mr. Perfect.
 At SummerSlam, he retained the title over Rick Rude in a steel cage match.
 "Macho Man" Randy Savage was also introduced as a potential rival after interfering in a The Main Event IV title match at the behest of DiBiase.

-Warrior was inserted into the feud between The Legion of Doom and Demolition, leading to victories for the Warrior and LOD in six-man tag team matches in house shows as well as the October 13, 1990, airing of Saturday Night's Main Event XXVIII.
-The feud culminated at Survivor Series, where The Warriors (Ultimate Warrior, LOD and Kerry Von Erich) defeated The Perfect Team (Mr. Perfect and Demolition).
+Warrior was inserted into the feud between the Legion of Doom and Demolition, leading to victories for the Warrior and the Legion of Doom in six-man tag team matches in house shows as well as the October 13, 1990, airing of Saturday Night's Main Event XXVIII.
+The feud culminated at Survivor Series, where "the Warriors" (Ultimate Warrior, Legion of Doom, and Kerry Von Erich) defeated "the Perfect Team" (Mr. Perfect and Demolition).
 For the third consecutive year, Warrior was the sole survivor for his team.
 He later survived the "Grand Finale Match of Survival" with Hulk Hogan.